subhk/Cross.jl/docs/getting_started.md

 julia> Pkg.instantiate()
 ```

-The first run downloads packages such as `LinearAlgebra`, `KrylovKit`, `FeastKit`, and `JLD2`.
+The first run downloads packages such as `LinearAlgebra`, `KrylovKit`, `Arpack`, and `JLD2`.
 Subsequent sessions reuse the compiled artifacts.

 ## 4. Run the Test Suite